-XC skiing is extremely popular in Norway, Canada, Germany, Sweden, Finland, Russia, and the US.
-While you may be tempted to try cross country skiing in Norway which is considered to be the founder of this sport, it is a highly popular sport in Canada as well as a favorite winter pastime in Vermont, USA.
+Cross-country skiing is extremely popular in Norway, Canada, Germany, Sweden, Finland, Russia, and the USA.
+While you may be tempted to go nordic skiing in Norway which is considered to be the birthplace of the sport, it is also highly popular in Canada, and a favorite winter pastime in Vermont, USA.

-The word “ski” is in fact a Norwegian word derived from the Old Norse word “skid” which means a long thing piece of split wood.
-The XC culture is deeply rooted in the Norwegian culture, as much so as it is popularly believed that every Norwegian is born with skis on his/ her feet.
+The XC skiing culture is deeply rooted in the Norwegian spirit, as much so as it is popularly believed that every Norwegian is born with skis on his/ her feet.

 Raudalen Alpinsenteret is located in Valdres close to Lillehammer, and while this resort may not be ideal for all kinds of skiing activities, what it is best in is cross country skiing.
 You can find a total length of 320 km of XC trails that are offered by the Raudalen and Beitostolen resorts.
 And if you are into breathtaking views (who isn’t?), you can take a trail that leads to the Jotunheimen National Park.

 The Gaustablikk Resort in Rjukan is pretty gorgeous if you are into cross country skiing.
 While the total trail length does not go beyond 120 km, it is a great place for XC ski lovers.
 You can find beautiful trails across the high plateau.
 One of the best trails here is perfectly groomed making it a go-to Norway destination for cross country skiing.
 The snow is quite reliable and safe making this resort an ideal place for XC skiers.